hperedo/ML-thermoacoustic-model/README.md

-# Machine Learning Approach for Thermoacoustic COP Optimization in MATLAB
+# Machine Learning Approach for Thermoacoustic COP Optimization in MATLAB and Python

 ## Overview